SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements**:

-- User can select a subset of points in a forecast or its corresponding data based on one or more conditions: forecast error (bias), forecast lead time, time of day, weather (irradiance, temperature, wind).
+- User can select a subset of points in a forecast or its corresponding data based on one or more conditions: forecast error (bias), forecast lead time, time of day, time of year, weather (irradiance, temperature, wind), presence or absence of data flags.
 Framework returns selected subsets from the forecast and corresponding data.
 - User can select among forecast performance metrics ([3.A](#uc3A)).
 - Framework applies data quality checks to uploaded data ([4.E](#uc4E)).
 - Framework provides metric values and visuals of forecast performance ([3.A](#uc3A)).